shadowman-lab/Ansible-Config/roles/build_report_certs/README.md

 Role Variables / Configuration
 --------------

-Must register facts for each host expire_days, issuer, expiration, expired.
+Must register facts for each host expire_days, issuer, expiration, expired, include_no_cert.
 Set var sendemailreport to false if not also sending the report via e-mail

 Dependencies
 ------------